populationtwo/camden-add-ons/README.md

 ### Using The WordPress Dashboard
-1. Navigate to the 'Add New' in the plugins dashboard
+1. Download `camden-add-ons.zip`
-2. Search for 'Camden Add-ons'
+2. Navigate to the 'Add New' in the plugins dashboard
-3. Click 'Install Now'
+3. Click 'Upload Plugin' and choose `camden-add-ons.zip`
 4. Activate the plugin on the Plugin dashboard

 ### Using FTP